ubuntu-mate/ubuntu-mate.org/pages/raspberry-pi.md

 ### Minecraft Pi Edition

 Minecraft: Pi Edition is a cut down version of Minecraft for the Raspberry Pi.
-It is based on an old version of Minecraft Pocket Edition and offer language bindings for Python.
+It is based on an old version of Minecraft Pocket Edition and offers language bindings for Python.

 Can be installed via `sudo apt install minecraft-pi`